menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

   Starting ____.
     Click the drop-down list and select the start date.

-4. Click OK.
+4. Click :guilabel:`OK`.

 Once the schedule options have been set and saved, two columns - Last Seen and Last Known MAC Address - are added to the range or scope view.
 The Last Seen column identifies when a host was last seen on the network.

 ..

-Green.
+Green
   Host responded to the last PING request.
 The date and time are shown.

-Orange.
+Orange
   Host has responded in the past, but did not respond to the last PING request.
 The date and time of last response is shown.

-Red.
+Red
   Host has never responded to a PING request.
 The text Never is shown.

 The list of ranges contains a column that shows if a discovery schedule has been set for a range.
 The name of this column is Schedule.
-To quickly see all ranges that have a schedule set, you can use the Quick Filter and filter by this column by entering Schedule:Yes in the Quick Filter search field.
+To quickly see all ranges that have a schedule set, you can use the Quick Filter and filter by this column by entering ``Schedule:Yes`` in the Quick Filter search field.

 At any time if you wish to disable host discovery, do the following:

 1. Select the object(s) for which you want to disable discovery.

-2. Right-click and, from the shortcut menu, select Set Discovery Schedule.
-The Schedule dialog box displays.
+2. Right-click and, from the shortcut menu, select :guilabel:`Set Discovery Schedule`.
+The *Schedule* dialog box displays.

-3. Uncheck the Enable discovery schedule option.
+3. Uncheck the :guilabel:`Enable discovery schedule` option.

-4. Click OK.
+4. Click :guilabel:`OK`.

 Configuring Host Discovery by Querying Routers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^